Conway, New Hampshire: Economy

 Tourism plays a major role in Conway's economy, with the town providing access to the White Mountains.
 There is one ski area, Cranmore Mountain Resort, in Conway and several others nearby.
 North Conway is a major shopping destination with outlet and department stores.
 Hotels, bed and breakfasts, and inns can be found in every village, including the historic Eastern Slope Inn in North Conway.

 In addition to tourism, the Mount Washington Valley Economic Council has been growing the technology industry through business parks and economic assistance.
 The largest technology employer in the region is The Echo Group, an electronic health record software developer.

 With nearly 20% of Carroll County's population residing in Conway, the town is the commercial center for the county as well as a large area of rural western Maine, with heavy development along the portion of U.S. Route 302 and New Hampshire Route 16 that are co-signed through town.
 In addition to the factory outlet stores, there are also big-box stores, supermarkets, restaurants, and hotels.

 Government

 Conway has a New England town form of government.
 The executive branch consists of the five-member board of selectmen who are elected, while the town manager is employed by the selectmen to be the chief administrator of the town.
 The legislative branch is the open town meeting.
 The town adopted this form in 1956.

-Thomas Holmes is the town manager of Conway.
+John Eastman is the town manager of Conway.

-The Town Hall is located on East Main Street in the village of Center Conway.